For decades afterward, Cardinals fans would simply remember the game as “Seat Cushion Night.”

 Two innings later, the Cardinals took their first lead of the evening.
 Cone retired the first two batters he faced, but walked Smith.
 Herr followed with a double to right field that scored Smith from first base, giving the Cardinals a 6-5 lead and inspiring hundreds of the more than 48,000 St. Louis fans to throw that night’s promotional seat cushions onto the field.
 The game was delayed for six minutes while stadium personnel removed the cushions.[4]

 The Cardinals carried their one-run lead into the ninth, but Worrell’s wildness continued.
-After Worrell walked Backman and Hernandez, giving him five walks in an inning of work, Herzog called on Bill Dawley, a 6-foot-5, 235-pound right-hander whom the Cardinals had acquired the previous offseason from the White Sox in a trade for Fred Manrique.
+After he walked Backman and Hernandez, giving him five walks in an inning of work, Herzog called on Bill Dawley, a 6-foot-5, 235-pound right-hander whom the Cardinals had acquired the previous offseason from the White Sox.

-Dawley retired Carter and Strawberry on fly balls (Vince Coleman made a leaping catch of Strawberry’s fly to rob him of extra bases), but McReynolds singled into left field to score Backman and Howard Johnson followed with a line-drive single to right.
-Hernandez scored, giving the Mets a 7-6 lead, but Tito Landrum, who had replaced Lindeman in right field after Lindeman pulled his right hamstring, threw McReynolds out at the plate to end the inning.
+Dawley retired Carter and Strawberry on fly balls (Vince Coleman made a leaping catch of Strawberry’s fly to rob him of extra bases), but McReynolds singled into left field to score Backman.
+Howard Johnson followed with an RBI single, giving the Mets a 7-6 lead, but Tito Landrum, who had replaced Lindeman in right field, threw McReynolds out at the plate to end the inning.
 That proved to be a crucial play.

 To save the game, Davey Johnson turned to Jesse Orosco, a left-hander from Santa Barbara, California, who was drafted by the Cardinals in the seventh round of the 1977 draft but didn’t sign.
-Smith, reaching base for the third time in the game, drew a leadoff walk and Herr sacrificed him to second base.
-With Clark at the plate, Smith stole third base and scored on a throwing error by Mets catcher Gary Carter.
+Smith, reaching base for the third time in the game, drew a leadoff walk, and Herr sacrificed him to second base.
+With Clark at the plate, Smith stole third base and scored when Carter’s throw to third base got away.

 For the third time in the game, the Cardinals rallied back.
-Orosco retired Landrum to open the inning, but Pendleton and Lake singled.
-Herzog inserted rookie catcher Tom Pagnozzi in the game to bat for Curt Ford and replaced Lake on the base paths with Tom Lawless.
+Orosco retired Landrum to open the inning, but Pendleton and Lake both singled.
+Herzog inserted rookie catcher Tom Pagnozzi in the game to bat for Curt Flood and replaced Lake on the base paths with Tom Lawless.

 “I was hoping it would hit a bird or something,” he said.[6]

-As Herr circled the bases, hundreds more of the promotional seat cushions were tossed onto the field, so many that when the Cardinals and Mets arrived at the stadium the following day, the grounds crew was still picking them up.[7]
+As Herr circled the bases, promotional seat cushions from all corners of Busch Stadium were tossed onto the field, so many that when the Cardinals and Mets arrived at the stadium the following day, the grounds crew was still picking them up.[7]

 “I knew it was out when I hit it,” Herr said.
 “It was a great feeling seeing everybody waiting at home plate and going a little crazy.”[8]